mblance/dsp/lessons/statistics/7-1-weight_vs_age.md

 [Think Stats Chapter 7 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2008.html#toc70) (weight vs. age)

 We extract the age and birthweight from the live birth dataset.
 Age vs weight is plotted, with outliers trimmed on the axis.
+Mothers under the age of 14 are extreme outliers, as are birth weights under 2 lbs and over 14 lbs.
 We set an alpha=0.12 so we can more accurately see the spread of the data, which is helping some.

 ```python
 age, birthweight = live['agepreg'], live['totalwgt_lb']